tianqi72/Take-Home-Test/data_story/pages/index.md

 title: Life Expectancy Insights & Business Opportunity
 ---

-# Background
+# Overview
+- Assessment of the company's internal strengths and weaknesses as well as external opportunities and threats.
+- Focus on opportunities with data-driven insights from life expectancy research.
-## Why This Analysis
+# Why This Analysis
 - Gain a deeper understanding of the company's strategic position.
 - Help refine strategies and prioritize resources.
-## Overview
-- Assessment of the company's internal strengths and weaknesses as well as external opportunities and threats.
-- Focus on opportunities with data driven insights from life expectancy research.

-# Strengths to Maximize
+# Strengths
-- Pioneering in Psychedelic Medicine
+- Pioneering in psilocybin treatment
 - Innovative approach
-# Weakness to Minimize
+# Weaknesses
+- Research related difficulties
 - Brand recognition
-- Research related difficulties
 # Threats
 - Competition
 - Stigma around seeking mental health assistance
+- Public perception
 # Opportunities
-## The progress in economics and technology lay foundation
+## The progress in economy and technology laid the foundation

 <Details title="Definition">
 “life expectancy” refers to the number of years a person can expect to live.
 </Details>

 - Life expectancy has been rising around the world.
-- Economic growth and technological advancements serves as a robust underpinning for the pursuit of mental health.
+- Economic growth and technological advancements serve as a robust underpinning for the pursuit of mental health.

 <LineChart
   data={world_by_year}